davidsousarj/GPFPlot/README.md

 Created by David Sousa
-Inspired by G. N. Freitas' DENSPLOT (non-published) Also inspired by Brett Bode's wxMacMolPlt (brettbode.github.io/wxmacmolplt) Powered by Python / NumPy / MatPlotLib
+Inspired by G. N. Freitas' DENSPLOT (non-published) Also inspired by Brett Bode's [wxMacMolPlt](brettbode.github.io/wxmacmolplt) Powered by Python / NumPy / MatPlotLib

 1. WHAT IS GPF-PLOT?
 --------------------
 GPF-PLOT is a Python script which generates 2D plots of orbitals, electronic densities and GPF density partitioning associated to VB2000 output files.

 2. CHANGELOG